Tennessee Lady Volunteers women's tennis

-The Tennessee Volunteers women's tennis team represents the University of Tennessee, in Knoxville, TN.
-The program has qualified for 29 NCAA Tournaments, including 20 straight from 1995 to 2014.
-They are led by former player and current 6th year head coach Alison Ojeda.
+The Tennessee Lady Volunteers women's tennis team represents the University of Tennessee, in Knoxville, TN.
+The program has qualified for 31 NCAA Tournaments, including 20 straight from 1995 to 2014.
+They are led by former player and current 8th year head coach Alison Ojeda.

 Along with all other UT women's sports teams, it used the nickname "Lady Volunteers" (or the short form "Lady Vols") until the 2015–16 school year, when the school dropped the "Lady" prefix from the nicknames of all women's teams except in basketball.
 In 2017 the university announced the return of the “Lady Volunteer” name.

 History

-All-time, the Lady Vols have appeared in 29 NCAA tournaments with their best result being a semifinal birth in 2002.
-Their 29 NCAA appearances puts them at 4th in the SEC behind Florida (39), Georgia (35), and South Carolina (31).
+All-time, the Lady Vols have appeared in 30 NCAA tournaments with their best result being a semifinal berth in 2002.
+This puts them at 4th in the SEC in terms of NCAA appearances behind Florida (40), Georgia (36), and South Carolina (32).
 Additionally the women's tennis team is one of only 2 programs at Tennessee (the other is women's golf) to never win a conference championship.
 The Lady Vols have finished 2nd in the SEC Regular Season 5 times (2001, 2003, 2009, 2010, 2011), and lost in the final of the SEC Tournament 4 times (2001, 2009, 2010, 2011).

 Mike Patrick and Sonia Hahn-Patrick era

 Mike Patrick led the Lady Volunteer Tennis program for 30 years, 20 of which where he served as Co-Head Coach with his with Sonia Han-Patrick, before he resigned on November 16, 2016.
 Patrick was the winningest coach in Lady Vol program history compiling a 473-310 all-time record.
 Of Patrick's 30 seasons, 23 teams finished the year ranked in the top 25.
-Patrick’s best finish in the NCAA tournament came with a semifinal appearance in 2002.
+Patrick's best finish in the NCAA tournament came with a semifinal appearance in 2002.
 Additionally, the 2001 team achieved the programs first #1 national ranking, and finished 6th in the nation with a 25-4 (10-1 SEC) record.
 They came within 1 match of an SEC Regular season title following a 4-3 loss to #5 Florida, and subsequently lost the SEC Tournament final to #2 Georgia.
 Patrick's assistant coach Alison Ojeda, a former All-American at Tennessee, took over the program in 2017.